Promoting Reduce & Reuse Solutions to the Plastic Crisis - Oceana Europe

 Deposit return systems incentivize consumers to return empty containers which can then be recycled or reused.
 By increasing the collection rates, these schemes contribute to reduce littering.

-Oceana is part of the #WeChooseReuse movement, and we campaign to secure policies that support the transition to refillable and reusable packaging solutions.
-We also demand that companies reduce the amount of plastic they put into the supply chain and find other ways to package and deliver their products.
+Oceana calls for policies that support the transition to refillable and reusable packaging solutions.
+We also demand that manufacturers reduce the amount of plastic they put into the supply chain and find other ways to package and deliver their products.
+Companies can also audit the unnecessary plastic they use in their premises, and create plastic-free zones.
+For example, hotels can take action to reduce single-use plastic and its impact on the coastal areas that their businesses depend on.